 What else can be said about the SM57 that hasn't already been said.
 It is affordable and works great on snare and guitar cabinet for both live and studio.
-On guitar cabinet for the studio I usually don't use just the SM57 in the mix but I always capture a take with it to blend in the mix.
+On guitar cabinet for the studio I usually do not use just the SM57 in the mix but I always capture a take with it to blend in the mix.
 Sometimes the mix calls for more 57 sometimes less but it usually is always in there somewhere especially on distorted guitars.

-Won't always be the best microphone for the job, but rarely is it ever the worst.
+Will not always be the best microphone for the job, but rarely is it ever the worst.
 My primary applications are snares and guitar cabs, but it has filled in admirably on toms, percussion and even vocals.
 Experimenting with a few of these is a great way for engineers to broaden their horizons.

 An excellent all round microphone for live acoustic and demo studio recording work.